heheleo/algo25/content/Unit 4/Algorithm stuff/Simulated Annealing.md

-Simulated Annealing is a metaheuristic that aims to find a global maximum
+Simulated Annealing is a [[Heuristics#Metaheuristics|metaheuristic]] that aims to find a global maximum